samazon/custom-react-hooks/README.md

 11. `useOnUnmount`: This hook runs a callback function when the component unmounts.

 12. `useOnScreen`: This hook returns a boolean indicating whether an element is currently in the viewport.

+13. `useRerender`: This hook returns a function that can be called to trigger a rerender of the component.

+14. `useUpdateEffect`: This hook is similar to useEffect, but it only runs the effect when the dependency array changes.

+15. `usePrevious`: This hook returns the previous value of a prop or state variable.